About

 Shaping the Talking Art Project

-The reboot of theTalkingArtZ Project in collaboration with RBM89.1FM’s arts program ARTHouse, will begin with a launch in combination with the Laneways Art Project being held on the 29th of January 29th.
-If you would like to become involved in shaping the new TalkingArtZ Project, join us by contacting:
+The reboot of theTalkingArtZ Project in collaboration with RBM89.1FM and the Enlivenment Network e, began with a launch in combination with the Laneways Art Project being held on the 29th of January 29th, 2020.

 Media and Marketing Manager